tparchman/F22_BIOL792_coursepage/week5/week5_primer.md

 Now lets add a print statement:

-    print ("Im ready to learn python, and this is my first step")
+    print ("It is time to learn Python")

 You can now run your program in two ways.
 Simply (which we strongly recommend for this class):